EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 5. CLI
 - The user will interact with our data through the use of a CLI by specifying a version to analyze, and what they would like to analyze
 - Some basis for whether the next version is better than the current one includes security, and we can determine this through the use of CVSS (Common Vulnerability Scoring System), and only allowing low or no severity to pass through our recommendation
-- Users are able to navigate the data visually through the Neo4j UI
+- Users can navigate the data visually through the Neo4j UI
 - Results can also be shown as tables
 - Refer to the CLI folder for more specific instructions

 6. Extra
+- Map the analysis over time onto a timeline UI
 - Exploring the inclusion of third-party network and storage plugins if time allows, given Kubernetes' extensive ecosystem.

 ## 5. Acceptance criteria